Qayyax/Advent_of_code_2024/day_8/thoughts.md

 - pairs of the same frequency on different rows and col
   - there is a row gap between the frequency pair
   - There is also 1 row gap between the antinodes
+- Antinode can appear on a frequency as well

+I think the antinodes distance are of equal size to the row distance

 > [!TIP] check all directions as well

-because diagonally there can be a row gap as well
+because diagonally there can be a row gap as well but if the antinodes are out of bonds, at least one out of bound **ignore**